Not All Is Lost

 2. What Is Our Role In The Transformation Process?

-Romans 8:26-28 says: “And the Holy Spirit helps us in our weakness.
+Romans 8:26-28 [NLT] says: “And the Holy Spirit helps us in our weakness.
 For example, we don’t know what God wants us to pray for.
 But the Holy Spirit prays for us with groanings that cannot be expressed in words.
 And the Father who knows all hearts knows what the Spirit is saying, for the Spirit pleads for us believers in harmony with God’s own will.
-And according to His purpose for them.”
+And we know that God causes everything to work together for the good of those who love God and are called according to his purpose for them.”

 Receiving the gift of salvation does not mean that our minds become new (like our new spirit being).
 Our minds still need to be transformed by knowing the truth of God’s word.
 This is a vital part of the transformation process.

-• Romans 12:2 [NIV] says: “Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
+Romans 12:2 [NIV] says: “Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will.”
-This means we have to read the Bible so that we know what God’s word says and our minds can be renewed so that we act in accordance with His will.
+Our minds are renewed by reading the Bible so that we know what God’s will is (through His word) and so that we act in accordance with His will.

-The promise in the Scripture in Romans 8:28 of God “causing everything to work together for the good” applies to those who love God.
+The promise in the Scripture in Romans 8:28 of God “causing everything to work together for the good” applies to those who love God and are called according to His purpose.
 How do we know that a person loves God?
 When that person is obedient to God.
 In John 14:21 [NLT] Jesus says: “Those who accept my commandments and obey them are the ones who love me.”
 If we do not obey Him, that means we do no not love Him.
 If we do not love Him, the promise in Romans 8:28 does not apply to our lives.

 If you would like to receive the gift of salvation that God has for you today, make a decision in your own heart that you want to be forgiven of your sins and that you wish to turn your back on a sinful life.
 Believe in the Kingdom of God and the Gospel of Jesus Christ [Mark 1:15].
 The Bible says if you confess with your mouth (i.e. actually say it) that Jesus is Lord and believe in your heart that God raised Him (Jesus) from the dead, you will receive salvation [Romans 10:9-10].
 Salvation is open to any human being who calls upon the name of the Lord [Romans 10:12-13].